Diego81/omnicontacts/README.md

 Thanks to @sonianand11, you can find a full example of a Rails application using OmniContacts at: https://github.com/sonianand11/omnicontacts_example

+Full example using OmniContacts to get contacts from Google, Facebook, Yahoo: https://github.com/vinhnguyenleasnet/omnicontactvinhnguyen.
+This example also deployed to Heroku http://omnicontactsvinhnguyen.herokuapp.com/

 ## Thanks

 As already mentioned above, a special thanks goes to @sonianand11 for implementing an example app.